ixmeza/ixmeza.github.io/index.md

 ## What can I do?

-I have a B.E.
+<br/>I have a B.E.
 Information Technology and +8 years of experience in Software Testing.
-I love technology and I am passionate about learning.
+<br/>I love technology and I am passionate about learning.
-I am also currently working on my Masters in IT Management.
+<br/>I am also currently working on my Masters in IT Management.
+<br/>I am certified as PSM I (Professional Scrum Master).

 ---